 School and Group Field Trip Activities

 Santa Barbara County Parks offers a natural and cultural history field trip program at Cachuma Lake!
-The field trip is available to any age/grade level (elementary, middle, high school and college), public, private schools and other groups.
+The field trip is available to elementary grades 2-6, middle school, high school, and college.
+Public and private school students and other organized groups are all welcome.
 We can tailor our curriculum to align with your educational needs and requirements.
-Every year over 2,000 participants from communities and regional schools come for our Cachuma Lake Field Trip adventure.
+Every year over 2,000 participants from communities and regional schools come for our Cachuma Lake field trip adventure.
 The activities are led by Santa Barbara County Park Naturalists and other trained interpretive volunteers.
-Field trips typically include a lake cruise, nature walk, and visit to the Neal Taylor Nature Center.
+Field trips typically include a guided Lake Cruise, Nature Walk, and visit to the Neal Taylor Nature Center.
 Trips run year-round and are offered Wednesday through Friday.
 See below for booking details, and for our teaching resource, the Cachuma Lake DISCOVERY BOOK.
 For weekend nature activities, please see our Nature Activities Calendar of Events.

 30-Passenger pontoon boat.
 Life vests provided.